 kulcha is often served with punjabi chole or with amritsari chole. kulcha can also be had warm with some tea or coffee. i made the kulcha to go with matar kulcha – the famous delhi street food made with dry white peas.

-- 4 tbsp yogurt or (3 tbsp yogurt + 1 tbsp milk) i used cashew curd
+- 4 tablespoon yogurt (dahi or curd). or 3 tablespoon yogurt + 1 tablespoon milk. i used cashew curd

 - approx ¾ cup water for kneading - add more if required